mf-rohman/DBSNotesApp/README.md

-## My Notes App 2.0
+# My Notes App 2.0
 This app for submission for **Course Web Dev Fundamental**

 ## Fitur
 - Add New Notes
-- Edit Notes in Archived or Unarchived notes (but still there is bug)
+- Edit Notes in Archived or Unarchived notes (but there is still have a bug)
 - Delete Notes
 - Archived and UnArchived Notes